Highlights of Menorca

 Highlight: Pass Bassa de Morella, a lagoon rich in wildlife.

-Mahon – The islands capital is just a 45 minute bus ride away or maybe take a taxi.
-With a population of around 25,000, it has a good selection of shops, cafés and facilities.
+Mahon: A 10 minute walk from the hotel will take you to the centre of Mahon.
+With a population of around 25,000, this is the island’s capital and it has a good selection of shops, cafés and facilities.
 The city’s great harbour has long been recognised for its strategic importance and over the years has been a base for the British and Spanish fleets.
 Boat trips around the harbour depart from the main quayside and are a great way to see its full scale.
 The city’s main historic sites, including the cathedral, can be found on the hill just above the harbour and display a variety of different influences from the island’s various rulers.
+Mahon Museum is a gem and that's well worth a visit.
+Boat trips depart regularly from Mahon harbour or you can visit the Xoriguer Gin Distillery to sample Menorca's most famous gin - believed to have been introduced to the island by the British!

 Today's walks head to southwest Menorca for some particularly attractive coastal walks.
 Both walks visit sandy beaches before finishing in the resort of Cala Galdana, a popular resort with sandy beaches, pine clad headlands and plenty of bars to relax in after a day’s walking.